-He used an example which can apply in different areas of the paranormal.
+He used an example which can apply to different areas of the paranormal.
 People don’t go out as much to interview witnesses after experiencing something that they cannot explain.
 They rely on internet accounts instead of face to face human interaction.
-Again it is convenient and also it allows us to speak to people all over the world and get perspective we did not have access to the past.
-However we may be limiting ourselves.
+Again it is convenient and also it allows us to speak to people all over the world and get perspectives we did not have access to in the past.
+However, it means we may also be limiting ourselves.
 Especially if it is all written words.
-Skype allows a person to at least look at facial expressions, it is not the same as an in-person interview.
-Maybe interviewing them in person may allow them to open up more.
-They may feel more trusting and more safe and It may mean you can also tell if the person is telling the truth.
+Even though Skype allows a person to at least look at facial expressions, it is not the same as an in-person interview.
+Maybe interviewing them in person allows them to open up more.
+They may feel more trusting and safe and it may mean that you can also tell if the person is telling the truth.
 You can work out if they are embellishing or exaggerating accounts.
-Since you are out there, you can then also investigate the scene this took place to start to work out if these claims have any merit to them.
+Since you are out there interviewing them, you can then also investigate the scene the experience took place to start to work out if these claims have any merit to them.

-Today people post to forums, upload videos of themselves on Facebook and in a lot of ways, it has become more about getting likes than doing research for a lot of people This is a generalization of course.
-I know I myself got a bit of a shock recently when iOS11 was released with the screen time feature.
-It gives you an in-depth report of how much time you spend on your smartphone and specifically how you are spending that time.
+Today people post to forums, upload videos of themselves on Facebook and in a lot of ways, it has become more about getting likes than doing research for a lot of people.
+This is a generalization of course.
+I know I myself sometimes get a bit of a shock when I look at my screen time reports from my phone.
+It gives you an in-depth report of how much time you spend on your smartphone and a breakdown of specifically how you are spending that time.
 How long you spend on social media was a big eye-opener when it first came out.

-Our first reaction now when we are out is to get our phones out and film it, instead of just enjoying the moment.
-I find it amazing when you goto a concert you have paid hundreds of dollars to attend and people are watching the concert from their phone screen they are recording from instead of being there in the moment and enjoying it.
-I have been guilty of this in the past,but I have made a conscious effort to be more present.
+Our first reaction now when we are out is to get our phones out and film something, instead of just enjoying the moment.
+I find it amazing when you go to a concert you have paid hundreds of dollars to attend and people are watching the concert from the phone screen they are recording from instead of being there in the moment and enjoying it.
+I have been guilty of this in the past, but I have made a conscious effort to be more present.
 I went to a concert a couple of years back where phones for completely banned.
-It wasn’t because they didn’t want the performance filmed, they wanted you to be present in the moment and enjoy it.
+It wasn’t because they didn’t want the performance filmed, it was because they wanted you to be present in the moment and enjoy it.
 It was a great experience and I wasn’t even thinking of my phone.

-I have heard from others and even said myself many times when it comes to equipment, we are spending too much time focusing on our gadgets that light up, and potentially missing something happening right next to us.
+I have heard from others and even said myself many times that when it comes to equipment, we are spending too much time focusing on our gadgets that light up, and potentially missing something happening right next to us.
 Equipment can be helpful but is it hindering what we are doing?
 We can still use it but maybe we need to be smarter.
 People underestimate the art of observation during an investigation.
-It is honestly one of my favorite things to do and it really gives you a true perspective as to what is going on.
+It is honestly one of my favourite things to do and it really gives you a true perspective as to what is going on.
 If you haven't done it, I suggest you do.
 Maybe you can be the person to film the investigation for a change and while you are filming you can observe what is happening.
-The people at hand are doing the investigation and it is your job to just watch.
+There are people doing the actual investigation and it is your job to just watch.
 It is one of the oldest and most effective ways to investigate and honestly it is what I tend to do.
 Sometimes all you need really is a pen and paper and take notes of what you are observing.